marimo-team/marimo/docs/guides/best_practices/performance.md

 it has not seen, it will compute the predictions and store them in a cache.
 The next time it is called with the same parameters, instead of recomputing the predictions, it will return the previously computed value from the cache.

+Alternatively, you may use Python's builtin `functools` library to cache expensive computations.
+It is important to note that `mo.save.cache` is more expensive than `functools.cache`, and there are certain instances where `functools.cache` is more appropriate.

 ## Disable expensive cells